1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

 Example: Summary Table by Gestational Week, no clustering

-Figure 1.4: Example: Summary Table by Gestational Week, no clustering
+Figure 1.5: Example: HOI Summary Table Clustered by Header

 Counts of pregnancy (or matched non-pregnant) and MOI episodes are taken from the distributed QRP output in msoc.[RUNID]_t4_cida_preg (or correspondingly from msoc.[RUNID]_t4_cida_nopreg) to populate summary tables by trimester and from msoc.[RUNID]_t4_cida_preg_gestwk (or correspondingly from msoc.[RUNID]_t4_cida_nopreg_gestwk) for summary tables by gestational week.
-A gestational week is calculated relative to the pregnancy start where Week 1 represents Days 0-6 and Week -1 represents Days -7 to -1.
-There is no “Gestational Week 0.”
+A gestational week is calculated relative to the pregnancy start where Week 0 represents Days 0-6 and Week -1 represents Days -7 to -1.
 For post pregnancy, gestational week is calculated relative to pregnancy outcome where Week +1 represents days 1 to 7 post pregnancy outcome.

 In Tables T1 and T5 where percentages are shown, the denominator is the number of pregnancy episodes lasting to that period.
 In the case of table T1, the percentage corresponds to the number of pregnancy episodes with MOI use at least one day in the given period divided by the total number of pregnancy episodes.
 For percentage of MOI use estimated in the third trimester, the denominator is the total number of pregnancy episodes lasting at least one day into the third trimester.
 The table includes the following footnote to clarify the denominator used: “Assessing medical product use in the third trimester requires a pregnancy to continue to the third trimester (i.e., not end in the first or second trimester); The denominator is the total number of pregnancy episodes that progress to the third trimester.”
 Similarly for MOI use in second trimester, the denominator is the total number of pregnancy episodes with at least one day in the second trimester, which is clarified with the following footnote: “Assessing medical product use in the second trimester requires a pregnancy to continue to the second trimester (i.e. pregnancy was not terminated in the first trimester); the denominator is the total number of pregnancy episodes that progress to the second trimester.”